Emergence of many-body quantum chaos via spontaneous breaking of unitarity

 In the non-interacting case, the soft modes are responsible for the exponential-in-$t$ ramp, whereas the massive modes only give rise to a nonessential constant~\cite{PRL}.
 Therefore, we focus on the interaction effects on the soft modes.
-If $\beta=0$, to evaluate the SFF, one must sum over contributions of fluctuations around various saddle points.
-By contrast, for a finite $\beta$ (or more precisely $\beta/(t^2+\beta^2) \gtrsim J/N$), there is one dominant saddle point $\Lambda^{(0)}$ determined by the $\beta$-induced symmetry breaking, and it is sufficient to consider only soft mode fluctuations around it.
+If $\eta=0$, to evaluate the SFF, one must sum over contributions of fluctuations around various saddle points.
+By contrast, for $\eta \rightarrow 0^+$ (or more precisely $\eta/(t^2+\eta^2) \gtrsim J/N$), there is one dominant saddle point $\Lambda^{(0)}$ determined by the $\eta$-induced symmetry breaking, and it is sufficient to consider only soft mode fluctuations around it.

 In the following, we consider the latter case and explore the influence of interactions on soft mode fluctuations around $\Lambda^{(0)}$ and their contribution to the SFF.
-In this case, the SFF can be approximated by~\cite{Sup},
+In this case, the SFF can be approximated by (see Sec.
+I.D. of the Supplemental Material \cite{Sup}),

 where $ \tilde{M}^a_m = -\sum_{n} (\Lambda^{(0)})_{nn}^{aa} (\Lambda^{(0)})_{n+m,n+m}^{aa}/J^4$, and $Z_{m}$ denotes the nonessential contribution from massive modes.
 The integration $\int \D Q$ is over the manifold $\mathcal{M}$ of matrices $Q$ which are generated by unitary rotations of the standard saddle point $\Lambda^{(0)}$: